 No one likes to be verbally attacked – but when the question of your personality and character are brought into the mix, you know the narcissist means business.
 It’s getting personal.
 This is usually done for revenge.

 What you can do: This is always designed to make you defensive and need to explain yourself.
 You don’t have to.
 Remember that narcissists are toxic people and almost always engage in toxic behavior and abusive relationships.
 They will lie and say anything to manipulate those around them.

 4. Narcissists Use Projection To Play The Victim

-What you can do: Especially if you’re an empath, pay special attention to the kind of people you choose to help.
-Look for any glitches in a narcissists’ story.
+Dealing with narcissistic projection of victimhood.
+If you’re an empath, pay special attention to the kind of people you choose to help.
+Look for the lies and gaps in a narcissist’s story.
 Empaths and narcissists tend to be attracted to each other, and empaths are always the losers.

 5. Narcissists Know When To Drop The Act